HEXXXxxxuan/ecoACT-android-application/items/report.md

 3. [LoadShowData] The app must load and display data instances from the data set.
 Data must be retrieved from either a local file (e.g., JSON, XML) or Firebase. (easy)
    <br>
-4.[DataStream] The app must simulate user interactions through data streams.
+4. [[DataStream] The app must simulate user interactions through data streams.
 These data streams must be used to feed the app so that when a user is logged in (or enters a specific activity), the data is loaded at regular time intervals and the app is updated automatically.  (medium)
    * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * Description of feature: ... <br>
    * Description of your implementation: ... <br>
-5.[Search] The app must allow users to search for information.
+5. [Search] The app must allow users to search for information.
 Based on the user's input, adhering to pre-defined grammar(s), a query processor must interpret the input and retrieve relevant information matching the user's query.
 The implementation of this functionality should align with the app’s theme.
 The application must incorporate a tokenizer and parser utilizing a formal grammar created specifically for this purpose. (medium)
    * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * Description of feature: ... <br>
    * Description of your implementation: ... <br>
-6.[UXUI] The app must maintain a consistent design language throughout, including colors, fonts, and UI element styles, to provide a cohesive user experience.
+6. [UIUX] The app must maintain a consistent design language throughout, including colors, fonts, and UI element styles, to provide a cohesive user experience.
 The app must also handle orientation changes (portrait to landscape and vice versa) gracefully, ensuring that the layout adjusts appropriately. (easy)
  * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * Description of feature: ... <br>
    * Description of your implementation: ... <br>
-7.[UIFeedback] The UI must provide clear and informative feedback for user actions, including error messages to guide users effectively. (easy)
+7. [UIFeedback] The UI must provide clear and informative feedback for user actions, including error messages to guide users effectively. (easy)
  * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * Description of feature: ... <br>
    * Description of your implementation: ... <br>